dirb997/dirb997/README.md

-# Hello, I'm Diego Berlanga 👋
+# Hello, I'm Juan Diego 👋

 I'm a Software Engineering student and dedicated self-learner of programming.
 My work focuses on creating useful applications and refining my technical skills.
 I'm currently living and working in Japan.